clemsonciti/palmetto-documentation/docs/software/packages/matlab.md

-Note: MATLAB will try to use all the available CPU cores on the system where it is running, and this presents a problem when your compiled executable on the cluster where available cores on a single node might be shared amongst mulitple users.
+Note: MATLAB will try to use all the available CPU cores on the system where it is running, and this presents a problem when your compiled executable on the cluster where available cores on a single node might be shared amongst multiple users.
 You can disable this "feature" when you compile your code by adding the `-R -singleCompThread` option, as shown above.

 The above command will produce the executable `mycode`, corresponding to the M-file `mycode.m`.
-If you have multiple M-files in your project and want to create a single excutable, you can use a command like the following:
+If you have multiple M-files in your project and want to create a single executable, you can use a command like the following:

 ~~~